This workshop is located in Weybridge, Surrey.

 The afternoon is devoted to Lightroom's Develop module.
 We will teach you how to develop your own RAW images, taking complete control of your photographs.
 We will explore every aspect of the Develop module, including adjusting white balance, cropping, adjusting exposure, tonal alterations, mastering shadows and highlights, handling noise, using the adjustment brush, cloning, healing, and sharpening.
 Your post processing workflow will gain a streamlined approach and you will be amazed at what can be achieved in Lightroom without ever having to open Photoshop.

-Next steps Lightroom and Photoshop
+Next steps Lightroom and Mobile

 Photoshop is literally the mother of all image editors.
 It’s seemingly impenetrable 1980’s interface can be daunting to the uninitiated.
 While Lightroom excels at organisation, batch processing and intuitive editing, Photoshop allows editing at a much deeper level.
 Fortunately, Adobe has created an integrated solution allowing Lightroom users to use Photoshop as part of their workflow.
 Photoshop used to be prohibitively expensive but, now, the Adobe Photography monthly subscription provides cost effective access to both, so why not get your money’s worth!

-This new workshop is an introduction to using Photoshop’s power within Lightroom and you will discover some of the reasons why Photoshop is still used today by professional photographers for retouching their images.
+This workshop is an introduction to using Photoshop’s power within Lightroom and you will discover some of the reasons why Photoshop is still used today by professional photographers for retouching their images.
 We will look at

 - The difference between Lightroom and Photoshop